brooklynrail/brooklynrail-platform/content/events/2020/07/constance-dejong-with-joachim-pissaro.md

 ---
-title: Constance DeJong with Joachim Pissaro
+title: Constance DeJong with Joachim Pissarro
-summary: Artist, writer, and performer, Constance DeJong will discuss her work and creative process in the context of our new social reality with art historian and curator, Joachim Pissaro of the Brooklyn Rail.
+summary: Artist, writer, and performer, Constance DeJong will discuss her work and creative process in the context of our new social reality with art historian, curator, and Rail consulting editor Joachim Pissarro.
 We'll conclude with a poetry reading from Uche Nduka
 people:
   - person: constance-dejong
     event_bio: Constance DeJong is a New York-based artist who has exhibited and